mbecker20/komodo/docsite/docs/core-setup.md

 Core should now be accessible on the specified port, so navigating to `http://<address>:<port>` will display the login page.

-The first user to log in will be auto enabled and made admin. any additional users to create accounts will be disabled by default.
+The first user to log in will be auto enabled and made an admin.
+Any additional users to create accounts will be disabled by default, and must be enabled by an admin.

 ## Tls